-If you have an urgent concern and feel that you or someone you know is at risk of harm, harming themselves or others, contact Reception on 01932 797 700 who will refer you to a Safeguarding Officer.
-If it is outside of college hours, you can contact the below numbers for advice and help:
+If you have a urgent concern and feel that you or someone you know is at risk of harm, harming themselves or others please contact the college reception on 01932 7970700 alternative you can call the C-Spa day or night, details below

 For any other concerns, including mental health:

 Call NSPCC (under 18s) – 0808 800 5000 or Samaritans (any age) – 116 123